steph-inners/steph-inners.github.io/index.md

 ### Which consoles to use

 **Nintendo Switch** is my favorite option because both the console and games are relatively inexpensive, it has cross-region support, and the library has plenty of kid/teen-focused games which are less heavy on complicated dialog.
+For games that support both English and Japanese language options, you can easily switch between the two via the console settings (this requires a console restart each time).

 **Nintendo 3DS** is also inexpensive, but is region-locked, so you’ll need a Japanese system and Japanese games.
 It has a large library of kid/teen-friendly games.